Islamic funeral: Widows

+As stated in the Qur'an, widows are to observe a longer mourning period (iddah) of four lunar months and ten days.
 Islamic scholars consider this directive a balance between the mourning of a husband's death and the protection of a widow from cultural or societal censure if she became interested in remarrying after her husband's death, often an economic necessity.
 This provision also operates to protect the property rights of the unborn, as the duration is enough to ascertain whether a widow is pregnant or not.